 St. Paul’s reference to the church as the "Body of Christ" reveals to us the very nature of the church.
 That is to say, the church is not just another human institution.
 Nor is it simply a collection of people who believe in Jesus.
 The church, by virtue of the gift of the Holy Spirit on Pentecost Sunday, forever remains to be the very presence of Christ.
 Thus, with faith, love, humility and God’s grace -- we at Mother of God -- fervently seek with fear and trembling, to actualize this great and holy vocation of being the "Body of Christ."

-Presently, Mother of God, Joy of All Who Sorrow’s community consists of approximately 40 parishioners which includes about 10 children in our church school.
-With a significant number of converts entering our parish each year we are a community dedicated to growth in Christ.
+Presently, Mother of God, Joy of All Who Sorrow’s community consists of approximately 40 parishioners.
+With a significant number of converts entering our parish each year, we are a community dedicated to growth in Christ.
 Our hope is that every person who is a member of our community will know what it means to be a member of a true Christian extended family; to know first hand, by our personal witness, what it means to be brothers and sisters in Our Lord Jesus Christ -- "God’s own special people" (1Peter 2:9).

 We welcome all who seek to know Christ in His Word and in His Church.